MediaComem/comem-archidep/subjects/unix-admin/README.md

 Learn the basics of Unix and Unix-like operating systems like Linux, and how to manage them from the command line.

+> In many respects, the basics of Unix are the same for the original Unix
+> operating system and Unix-like operating systems like Linux or macOS derived
+> from Unix.
+From here on, when we refer to "Unix", we will in fact be talking
+> about all Unix and Unix-like systems in general.

 <!-- slide-include ../../BANNER.md -->